ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 As the name implies, Frequency modulation alternatively increases and decreases the frequency of the input data.
 ``Filter.LFO_FM (modWave:List<float>) (multiplier:float) (data:List<float>)``

-The ``modWave`` stands for an inputted wave which the function will follow to modulate the inputted data.
+The ``modWave`` stands for an input wave which the function will follow to modulate the input data.
 The ``multiplier`` is there to help control how strong the effect of the filter is.

 Example: